openlit/.github/profile/README.md

-# OpenLIT: OpenTelemetry-native GenAI & LLM Application Observability
+# OpenLIT: OpenTelemetry-native LLM Application Observability

 OpenLIT is an open-source observability tool designed to monitor and evaluate the usage of Large Language Models (LLMs) in your Applications.